konraddroeske/algo-practice-python/stanford_algorithms/part_4/week_1/week_1.md

         - After re-weighting by some {p_v}, all edge lengths become non-negative!
     - Question: do such weights always exist?
         - If no negative edge lengths, then weights exist.
-Can we computed with Bellman-Ford algorithm!
+Can be computed with Bellman-Ford algorithm!